There are moments in our lives, perhaps at different times and in different ways, when we all ask the question, why am I

 For those who want to know, I’m a quiet disruptor with an extraordinarily broad background.
-From rural development, and strategic business management through to worship leader and over a decade as an NHS chief exec.
-Since 2009, I have been a professional coach, life-science consultant and creative facilitator.
+From rural development research, and strategic business management through to charity leader and over a decade as an NHS chief exec.
+From 2009, I was a professional coach, visiting lecturer, life-science consultant and creative facilitator.
 Then life got in the way, including a brush with breast cancer… and now, my work focuses on words and ways of seeing, that I hope will inspire, encourage and provoke.

 So, lots of disruption, seeing people and the world differently.
 And lots of innovation, finding new ways of doing things that make a difference and changing the conversation.
 Quietly offering sightlines for change, usually from the edge.

 I now live and work in a small valley in South West Wales, where I write, create, and work with people from all over the world.
-Together with my better half, Steve, we run The Waterside, breed alpacas and care for my learning-disabled brother.
+Together with my better half, Steve, we run The Waterside, shepherd alpacas and care for my learning-disabled brother.